 Regulatory reform continues to consume huge amounts of resource and management time as banks get to grips with the detail of how best to comply with new and toughened regulations faced by the sector.
 The pressure from regulators and supervisors remains intense.
 As conduct-based regulations evolve, fines and penalties, along with related legal and litigation expenses, will remain a cost of doing business.
+We are seeing an increase in class actions, group litigation and collective redress procedures due to greater access to litigation funding and increased regulatory challenges among other impacts.
 Managing these costs and implementing mechanisms to prevent the reoccurrence of problems will continue to be a major focus for banks.

 Many banks are beginning to retrench from a universal/global presence and towards more focused bank models, certainly in the UK/Europe while the main US banks seem to be emerging strongly.
 Banks are tackling the major process of redefining the clients they want to serve, their product specific offerings and the geographic footprint of their organisations.

 In response, many large banks are considering how they will compete effectively by investing in innovation and technology.
 Under increasingly disruptive pressures from FinTech start-ups and other technology companies, it is the time for banks to understand ways in which they can leverage technology to become more agile and transform how they do business.